Smrutthi/M3_Project/1_Requirements/README.md

 * To detach dust, mud, rain drops, snow and other debris from the windshield
 * To assure a perfect view for driving safety
 # Features
+* Accordance with the amount of rain drops, the speed of the wiper blades are varied
+* Wiper System is turned ON when the button is pressed twice
+* Wiper System is turned OFF when the button is pressed thrice
 # Research
+In 1903, American inventor Mary Anderson was credited with inventing the first working windshield wiper.
+By 1917, John Oeishi had established the Tri-Continental Corporation, that would subsequently become Trico, one of the world's major windshield wiper suppliers.
+The hand-cranked wiper had indeed been modified with a device that used engine vacuum to drive the motor by the early 1920s.
+Vaccuum wipers were substituted by an electric drive in the beginning of 1960s, and the intermittent wiper was designed in the mid 1960s.
+Later on with the development of technologies, the wiper windshields also got updated.
 # Hardware Component
 * STM32F407 Microcontroller Board
 # Software Used